What to Bring

 1. Primary Identification

-An original or certified copy of one of the following documents:
+An original of one of the following documents with complete name:

 - Non-expired proof of non-immigrant classification provided by DHS form I-94 with required supporting attachment(s).
 If a customer is unsure of the required documentation, they should bring all United States Citizenship and Immigration Services (USCIS) documentation with them.